mylesagray/homebridge-blueair/README.md

 # This plugin is not actively maintained, I no longer own a BlueAir and cannot fix issues - Repo is up for adoption.

+## An alternative plugin

+Fraser has done a great job on a new dynamic, platform based plugin that was based on this foundation - please give his a try as an alternative! [fjs21/homebridge-blueair](https://github.com/fjs21/homebridge-blueair)

 ## homebridge-blueair
 This is a [homebridge](https://github.com/nfarina/homebridge) plugin which lets you integrate your non-HomeKit [BlueAir](https://www.blueair.com/gb/air-purifiers) air purifier into HomeKit.